-Anytime you want to inform all of your website visitors and paying customers of an issue, you can insert that message into Hello Bar.
+Anytime you want to inform your website visitor and paying customers of an issue, you can insert that message into Hello Bar.
 It can even be linked to a blog post explaining the issue if necessary.

-Your customers will appreciate the update and it will save you time answering questions via email, phone, and social media.
+Your customers will appreciate the update and it will save you time answering questions via email, mobile device, and social media.

 Find your next team member